fenago/tableau-fundamentals/lab-guides/md/Lab_1.md

 intensely the marks should be drawn based on concentrations.
 The **Opacity** slider lets you decide how transparent the marks should be.

-This density map displays a high concentration of orders from the east coast.
-Sometimes, you\'ll see patterns that merely reflect population density.
-In such cases, your analysis may not be particularly meaningful.
-In this case, the concentration on the east coast compared to the lack of density on the west coast is intriguing.

 Using Show Me
 -------------